lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

-but even for "hi Natasha, have you seen Professor Pavlov?" language drills, we don't need to worry about them replacing professionals who can think and know their subject thoroughly.
+but even for "hi Natasha, have you seen Professor Pavlov?" language drills, we don't need to worry about them replacing professionals who can use their knowledge and skills to find real, practical solutions to problems.

 ### Getting paid to drop out